InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/Consent string and vendor list formats v1.1 Final.md

     <td>For each Purpose, one bit:
 0=No Consent
 1=Consent</td>
     <td>Purposes are listed in the global Vendor List.
-Resultant consent value is the ?AND? of the applicable bit(s) from this field and a vendor?s specific consent bit.
+Resultant consent value is the "AND" of the applicable bit(s) from this field and a vendor's specific consent bit.
 Purpose #1 maps to the first (most significant) bit, purpose #24 maps to the last (least significant) bit.</td>
   </tr>
   <tr>
     <td></td>